 Healthy Youth Program’s Core Values:

 - Recognize that wellness and healthy lifestyle include physical, mental and social well-being

 - Treat all people with dignity and respect

 - Be committed to excellence in all programs and initiatives undertaken

-- Healthy lifestyle is linked to a healthy and sustainable environment
+- Link healthy lifestyles to a healthy and sustainable environment through our vegetable gardens

 - Involve communities and respond to community needs in all programming